-Respected American hand surgeon Dr Alejandro Badia visited T&T recently to give patients with particularl serious conditions the benefit of an expertise that does not exist here.
+Respected American hand surgeon Dr Alejandro Badia visited the Caribbean recently to give Trinidad & Tobago Patients with particularly serious conditions the benefit of an expertise that does not exist here.

 His recollection of the experience brought to mind an evangelical Christian revival where people seem to miraculously recover from ailments.

 He gave some patients a new treatment regimen that uses a special machine to detect and treat muscle problems.
 One patient was a former rugby player who’d lost the use of his lower body in a car accident and was recently having the use of his upper body restricted by severe pain.
 After administering the treatment—called ARPwave—the pain diminished within 15 minutes and he was able to raise his arm, said Badia.

 Two children with cerebral palsy who couldn’t open their hands—a common problem among those with the condition—were able to do so after being treated with ARP Wave (Neuro Muscular Therapy).

 Badia: People not seeing right kind of doctor

 Dr Badia said there are many people in T&T who suffer from hand and upper limb problems that they think they have to live with because they haven’t been seen by the right kind of doctor.

 “If you haven’t seen a specialist, there’s a decent chance he can help you,” said Badia, “but the problem is the public has no idea that that specialty exists.

 Dr Badia, who was born in Cuba but grew up in New Jersey, now runs a clinic in Miami, where he says he sees a lot of Caribbean and Latin American patients.
 He’s forged links with doctors from countries in these regions—including T&T—and assists with difficult cases via phone and the Internet.
 Occasionally he visits, seeing patients and demonstrating his skills to medical professionals.
 This last visit to T&T was his fourth.